dipaish/OS22/docs/dockervolumes.md

 **In this command:**

--d: Runs the container in the background (detached mode).
+- `-d`: Runs the container in the background (detached mode).
---name mysql_db: Specifies a custom name for the container (you can choose any name).
+- `--name mysql_db`: Specifies a custom name for the container (you can choose any name).
--e MYSQL_ROOT_PASSWORD=12345678: Sets the root password for the MySQL database.
+- `-e MYSQL_ROOT_PASSWORD=12345678`: Sets the root password for the MySQL database.
--v my_named_volume:/var/lib/mysql: Mounts the named volume mysql_data to the /var/lib/mysql directory inside the container.
+- `-v my_named_volume:/var/lib/mysql`: Mounts the named volume `mysql_data` to the `/var/lib/mysql` directory inside the container.
-mysql: Specifies the latest version of the MySQL image.
+- `mysql`: Specifies the latest version of the MySQL image.

 **Accessing MySQL Database**